The Lab Lit Book Club

 UO’s Lab Lit Book Club is modeled after a monthly science book club at the Royal Institution in London.
 We will discuss literary fiction, science communication, and the narrative challenge of pairing accurate science with a compelling story.
 We aim to attract a diverse group.
 So please feel free to invite your friends and family members, if they are book lovers, as well as colleagues in other departments.

-In the fall, we’ll read Dava Sobel’s The Glass Universe, a history that traces the contributions of female astronomers at Harvard Observatory, starting in the late 19th century.
 Winter term, we’ll read This Thing of Darkness by Harry Thompson, a work of historical fiction about Darwin’s voyage on the Beagle.
+Meeting dates for winter are TBA.

 Our summer term book is The Last Days of Night by Graham Moore.
 The Last Days of Night is a work of historical fiction, set in the late 19th century, and it tracks a legal battle between Thomas Edison and George Westinghouse over patent No. 223, 898—a patent for a light bulb.
 Nikola Tesla is another major character, and even Alexander Graham Bell makes an appearance.